2017-11-22

 st.norm.pdf(xi_tilde, mu_hat, sigma_hat)

-theta_star_4_iter = theta_star[N1+1:]
+posterior samples.theta_star_4_iter = theta_star[N1+1:]

 xi_star_4_iter = probit(theta_star_4_iter)

-l1 = unnormalized_posterior(xi_star_4_iter, k, n)/ \
+probit-transformed samples from the posterior distribution.l1 = unnormalized_posterior(xi_star_4_iter, k, n)/ \

 st.norm.pdf(xi_star_4_iter, mu_hat, sigma_hat)